CoderZzz13/CASG/README.md

-# A Grasping Method Based on Domain Generalization for Texture-Less Rectangular Bottles
+# A Sim-to-Real RGB-D Grasping Framework for Texture-Less Rectangular Bottles
-Robotic grasping of texture-less objects in cluttered industrial environments remains challenging due to limited visual texture, strong specular reflections, severe occlusion, depth noise, and the Sim-to-Real domain gap.
-To address these issues, we propose Cross-Modal Alignment Grasping (CMAG), a three- stage grasping framework for texture-less industrial containers.
-We first develop Receptive Expansion YOLO (RE-YOLO), a dual-stream RGB-D instance segmentation network that integrates ADOWN, an enhanced RE-C3K2 module, and multi-scale dense fusion to exploit complementary appearance and geometric information.
-Building on RE-YOLO, CMAG first performs hierarchical cross-modal contrastive pre-training on unlabeled synthetic and real RGB-D data to enhance transferable feature representations.
-It then introduces a Gradient Reversal Layer for adversarial domain adaptation, enabling the extraction of domain-invariant features while preserving geometric consistency.
-Finally, instance masks are back-projected into 3D point clouds, and principal-axis analysis is used to estimate grasp positions, surface normals, and object orientations.
-We also construct and release a large- scale Texture-Less Bottle (TLB) dataset.
-Extensive experiments demonstrate the effectiveness of the proposed framework.
-RE-YOLO achieves mAP50-95 scores of 89.5% and 91.6% on the TLB and Snack Box datasets, outperforming DS-YOLO by 0.7 and 1.5 percentage points, respectively.
-On the CDSB and CDTLB cross-domain tasks, CMAG reaches 73.1% and 49.0%, surpassing Source-only RE-YOLO by 4.0 and 3.1 points.
-Real-robot experiments further achieve success rates of 92.5% for static oriented bin picking and stacking and 93.1% for dynamic conveyor-belt picking, demonstrating robust deployment performance in realistic industrial sorting scenarios **The Complete Code and Datasets will be submitted after ours paper is accepts.**
+Robotic grasping of texture-less objects in cluttered industrial environments remains challenging due to limited visual texture, strong specular reflections, severe occlusion, depth noise, and the Sim- to-Real domain gap.
+To address these challenges, we first develop Receptive Expansion YOLO (RE-YOLO), a dual-stream RGB-D instance segmentation network that serves as the perception backbone.
+RE-YOLO combines ADOWN, our SRFEM-based RE-C3K2 module, and multi-scale dense fusion to strengthen weak-boundary perception and geometric feature representation.
+Building on RE-YOLO, we propose Cross-Modal Alignment Grasping (CMAG), a three-stage framework for Sim-to-Real robotic grasping without requiring annotated real-world RGB-D data.
+In Stage 1, hierarchical cross-modal contrastive pre-training is performed on unlabeled synthetic and real RGB- D data to learn transferable representations at both instance and region levels.
+In Stage 2, asymmetric GRL-based adversarial adaptation is applied to the RGB branch and cross-modal fusion layers to align source and target distributions while avoiding excessive alignment of noisy depth features.
+In Stage 3, predicted instance masks are back-projected into 3D point clouds, and principal-axis analysis is used to estimate grasp poses.
+We also construct and release the Texture-Less Bottle (TLB) dataset, containing 140,000 synthetic and 2,000 real RGB-D images.
+RE-YOLO achieves mAP50–95 scores of 89.5% and 91.6% on TLB and Snack Box, respectively.
+On CDSB and CDTLB, CMAG reaches 73.1% and 49.0%, improving source-only RE-YOLO by 4.0 and 3.1 percentage points.
+Real- robot experiments achieve success rates of 92.5% for static oriented sorting and stacking and 93.1% for dynamic conveyor-belt picking.
+**The Complete Code and Datasets will be submitted after ours paper is accepts.**

 ## Datasets Download: